sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

 # Manager leveling

-_While there are 6-levels in the Manager career path, at Sourcegraph, we currently only use 5-levels (levels 2-to-6)._
+_At Sourcegraph, we use levels M3 to M6_:

 <table>
   <tr>